BND Hamburger Icon

 EQ may outrank IQ.

-The World Economic Forum (WEF) 2020 Future of Jobs report says that emotional intelligence is one of the 10 most in-demand skills and that it will remain there through at least 2025.
+The World Economic Forum (WEF) 2020 Future of Jobs report says that EQ is one of the 10 most in-demand skills; also, it will remain there through at least 2025.

 Jobs are evolving.

-McKee believes that as more “dull and dangerous” jobs fall by the wayside in favor of artificial intelligence and machine learning, emotional intelligence will be even more critical, pointing out that the jobs that will remain will involve things that machines can’t do.
-These include jobs requiring complex thinking and envisioning the future – jobs that require understanding your values, emotions and thought processes.
+McKee believes that as more “dull and dangerous” jobs fall by the wayside in favor of artificial intelligence and machine learning, EQ will be even more critical; she points out that the remaining jobs will involve things that machines can’t do.
+This includes jobs requiring complex thinking and envisioning the future — jobs that require understanding your values, emotions and thought processes.

-McKee says that these jobs will also necessitate understanding how to work with people vastly different from ourselves and learning how to read people so we can guide them individually and collectively toward a common goal.
+McKee said that these jobs will also necessitate understanding how to work with people vastly different from ourselves; it will also involve learning how to read people so we can guide them individually and collectively toward a common goal.

 Leaders have more impact than ever.

-While emotional intelligence is essential for all employees, McKee believes that it may be even more critical for those in charge.
+While EQ is essential for all employees, McKee believes that it may be even more critical for those in charge.
 She said that managers and other leaders set the tone for the entire workplace; therefore, good managers must understand how their emotions can impact those around them.

-“If they aren’t able to understand their own impact on people – for example, they don’t understand when they are having a bad day and when they are stressed out – [that] is contagious, literally,” McKee said.
-“And then other people will start to have a bad day, and before you know it, everyone is, and no one is thinking as clearly as they need to.”
+“If they aren’t able to understand their own impact on people — for example, they don’t understand when they are having a bad day and when they are stressed out — [that]’s contagious, literally,” McKee said.
+“And then other people will start to have a bad day; [then] before you know it, everyone is, and no one is thinking as clearly as they need to.”

 Did You Know?Did you know